hharte/1dcoinctrl/README.md

 ####Overview

 This project aims to emulate a coin line as required by the older "dumb" (ie, non-COCOT) payphones such as the Western Electric 1D "Fortress" series.
-This coin line interface connects in between an Asterisk PBX the payphone.
+This coin line interface connects in between an Asterisk PBX and the payphone.
 It provide the coin control functionality as well as the ability to determine whether an initial rate has been deposited, and can also perform the "stuck coin" test.
 In addition, it can count dial pulses to provide out-of-band dial signalling to Asterisk for the rotary-style 1D payphones.

 This project is based on two other open-source projects (see References below) and has the following goals: